Katemcs44/Katemcs44/README.md

 - 👋 Hi, I’m Cátia and I am Portuguese
 - 👀 I’m interested in Python to make data analysis projects
 - 🌱 I’m currently learning Pyhton and Power BI
-- 💞️ I’m looking to collaborate on a Data Analysis project to forecast market behaviour
+- 💞️ I’m looking to collaborate in a Data Analysis project to forecast market behaviour
 - 📫 How to reach me catiacarneiro7@gmail.com
 - 😄 Pronouns: Cátia only ;)
 - ⚡ Fun fact: I love Techno parties xD